Part 1 - ListView Parts and Functionality

 examples in this document of using built-in layouts and others

 Adapter to supply the formatted

-fast-scrolling can be enabled to help the user navigate to any part of the list.
+enabled to help the user navigate to any part of the list.
+The

-The fast-scrolling ‘scroll bar’ can be optionally enabled (and customized in
+fast-scrolling 'scroll bar' can be optionally enabled (and customized

 While scrolling through long lists, the optional section index provides the user with feedback on what part of the list they are currently viewing.
 It is only appropriate on long lists, typically in conjunction with fast scrolling.